intel/intel-extension-for-pytorch/docs/tutorials/performance.md

 ## Overview

-This page shows performance boost with Intel® Extension for PyTorch\* on a couple of topologies.
+This page shows performance boost with Intel® Extension for PyTorch\* on several popular topologies.

 ## Performance Numbers